graeme-winter/dials_tutorials/CCP4-BCA-2024/command-line-processing.md

 ```

 > [!NOTE]
 > Take a moment to explore the controls in the image viewer.
 Can you drag the image around and zoom using the mouse?
 Can you see the intensity and resolution information for a single pixel?
 What is your preferred colour scheme and brightness?
-Can you scroll through and see how the diffraction images change as data collection proceeds?
+Can you page through and see how the diffraction images change as data collection proceeds?
 Don't be afraid to play with the controls - nothing you can do here will affect processing of the data set.

 There is a horizontal backstop shadow across the images.
 We could mask this out if we wanted, however looking at the rotation axis orientation using `dials.image_viewer`, we see that this is aligned with the backstop shadow.
 Spots close to the rotation axis are less reliable and will not be integrated anyway (can you figure out why?).
 So we will not bother to mask the shadow here.